-For the activation of optional functions, e.g "alarming" or "SINEC H1 time datagram", a special activation key is required for which an order with the hopf Elektronik GmbH can be placed.
+For the activation of optional functions, e.g " Network Interface Bonding" or "SINEC H1 time datagram", a special activation key is required for which an order with the hopf Elektronik GmbH can be placed.
 Each activation key is related to a special board with an appropriate serial number and cannot be used for several boards.